-Attorney David S. Zuckerman has been named by the American Institute of DUI Attorneys (AIDUIA) to the "10 Best" Attorney List for Client Satisfaction in Pennsylvania for DUI Defense from 2015-2024.
+Attorney David S. Zuckerman has been named by the American Institute of DUI Attorneys (AIDUIA) to the "10 Best" Attorney List for Client Satisfaction in Pennsylvania for DUI Defense from 2015-2025.

-2nd DUI and 3rd DUI Offenses In Pennsylvania
+2nd DUI and Repeat Offenses In Pennsylvania

 Mandatory Jail Time if you’re a repeat offender facing a 2nd DUI, 3rd DUI or 4th DUI Offense

-Can I fight my 2nd DUI, 3rd DUI or 4th DUI?
+Can I fight my DUI case?

 Do not wait until you receive charges in the mail to begin building your defense.
 It is crucial to contact a Pittsburgh DUI lawyer right away to discuss your recollection of the incident and identify possible defenses.
 This can be done well before you ever set foot in a courtroom or receive notice of your charges.